open-telemetry/opentelemetry-collector-contrib/processor/metricsgenerationprocessor/README.md

         # specify the metric generation rules
         generation_rules:
-              # name of the new metric. this is a required field
+              # Name of the new metric.
+This is a required field.
             - new_metric_name: <new_metric_name>

               # generation_type describes how the metric will be generated. it can either be calculate or scale calculate generates a metric applying the given operation on two operand metrics. scale operates only on  operand1 metric to generate the new metric.